wrtsprt/omniauth-mydigipass/README.md

 This is an OmniAuth strategy for authenticating with MYDIGIPASS.COM.

 If you want to integrate your website with MYDIGIPASS.COM, you will need to sign up on [developer.mydigipass.com](http://developer.mydigipass.com) and connect your site there.
-You will need to specify a callback url, which with this gem should be something like `http://localhost:3000/auth/mydigipass/callback`.

 Then you will get a `client_id` and `client_secret` you need to fill in here.

 ## Basic Usage